 Multifamily properties have proven to be a lucrative investment for several real estate investors as well as a point of diversification outside of the stock market for any well-rounded investment portfolio.
 Firms searching to find great multifamily deals is a trend that doesn’t seem to be stopping any time soon.
 The opportunity for excellent cash flow in an alternative investment that can have strong upside potential makes multifamily investment a popular place to deploy capital either actively or passively.
-I can’t tell you the number of conversations I have had with those who started their real estate investing journey purchasing single-family homes, only to later find that multifamily properties were ultimately the better decision for them (either actively or passively) in the long run.
+I can’t tell you the number of conversations I have had with those who started their real estate investing journey purchasing single-family homes, only to later find that multifamily investing was the better decision for them (either actively or passively) in the long run.

 Why Passive Investors like Multifamily Investing

 Everyone needs a place to live, and finding an affordable and well-kept apartment building is always in high demand.
 These investment opportunities have stability as well as the capability to keep up with inflation through rent increases.
 When you’re investing in apartment complexes that have hundreds of units, the vacancies don’t have much of an impact on the day to day business.
 Leasing is merely a function of property management.
 A good sponsor will deploy a strong plan that will mitigate potential risks as well as offset tax burdens.
 A cost segregation study, if implemented, will provide tremendous tax benefits from accelerated depreciation that will be shared with all partners in a deal.
-The main reason passive real estate investors like this investment is because they get to be truly passive in a tangible asset.
+The main reason passive real estate investors like multifamily investing is because they get to be truly passive in a tangible asset.
 The sponsors manage everything and a passive investor typically receives quarterly disbursements.

 Why Active Investors Like Multifamily Investing